 The Talimena National Scenic Byway in the Ouachita National Forest, a breathtaking 54-mile route in southeast Oklahoma, is known for its spectacular fall foliage.
 Designated by the U.S. Department of Transportation as an official National Scenic Byway, the Talimena Drive was built specifically to highlight the area’s beautiful foliage and spans one of the highest mountain ranges between the Appalachians and the Rockies.
 Nestled in the heart of Oklahoma’s Choctaw Country, just north of Broken Bow you can find stunning panorama after another as you travel along crests of forested peaks.
 You can make your way to this winding road from your luxury cabin at Beavers Bend in roughly one hour.
 I hear the colors peak, 2nd week of November.
 We have not made this drive yet but plan to do so in the near future!

-Check here to see reviews and book cabins for your next Glamping trip at Beavers Bend State Park in Oklahoma, near Broken Bow Lake.
+Check here to see reviews and book your Beavers Bend cabins for your next Glamping trip at Beavers Bend State Park in Oklahoma, near Broken Bow Lake.
 The pictures in this post are from a few different trips we made it to Beavers Bend, including a Girls Getaway Weekend.
-We love taking our out of town friends there, since the landscape is so different from the suburbs and as you know we love getting ‘Outside Suburbia’.
+We love taking our out of town friends and stay at one of the Beavers Bend Cabins, since the landscape is so different from the suburbs and as you probably already know we love getting ‘Outside Suburbia’.

 Updated March 2019